Keenegan/kinesis-tools-rust/readme.md

   put     Writes a single data record into an Amazon Kinesis data stream help    Print this message or the help of the given subcommand(s)

-Arguments:
-  [AWS_PROFILE]  Which AWS profile to use.
-If not provided, KTR will search for an env variable with the same name

 Options:
-  -h, --help     Print help
+  -p  --profile <PROFILE>  The AWS profile to use, if not set the environment variable AWS_PROFILE will be used -h, --help               Print help
   -V, --version            Print version
 ```

  ## Download